What Is Email Hosting: Explanation for Beginners

 The service is GDPR-compliant and offers security features such as zero-access encryption and two-factor authentication.
 The main drawback of such privacy measures is that users can’t use a third-party email client of their choice.
 They have to opt for a built-in email client unless they upgrade to a paid plan that includes Proton Bridge, which allows for integration with external email clients.

-MXroute is a budget-friendly basic email hosting suitable for small businesses that need only email hosting.
+MXroute is a budget-friendly basic email hosting suitable for small businesses that only need email hosting.
 Prices start at $45/year for 10 GB of storage, unlimited domains and email accounts, and no per-user fee.
 MXroute is known for its focus on solid security features like encryption and spam protection.

 IceWarp is a business email hosting solution suitable for medium to large teams.
 Starting at €2.30 per user/month, it offers 200 GB of email storage and 1 TB of file storage per user.
 The catch here is that you can only sign up if you have a team of at least 10 members.
 The good news is that the service includes a 1-month free trial, allowing you to test it before paying anything.
 IceWarp provides two-factor authentication, anti-spam and anti-virus protection, mobile device security, and secure data centers.